About Arizona Scorpions

 Arizona Scorpions can be found in residential and rural areas of Arizona.
 Scorpions are arthropods, have eight legs, two pedipalps, and a notorious tail with a venom-injecting barb.
 Scorpions have two venom glands that produce the venom they use when hunting and defending themselves from predators.
 Scorpions do not have had a skeletal structure, but instead, they have an exoskeleton made of chitin, which is similar to the shell found on shrimp.
 There are many types of scorpions that reside here, with the bark scorpion being the most common.
 Scorpions are closely related to mites, ticks, and spiders.
 Although scorpions are most often associated with desert climates, there are variations of the scorpion that are also found in moist climates like North Carolina, British Columbia, Brazilian forests, and even in the Himalayas.
 The scorpion has been around for hundreds of millions of years as is a true survivor of the lands.
-You can learn more about the scorpions commonly found in the Phoenix metro area.
+You can click here to learn more about Arizona scorpions.

 Scorpion Anatomy Diagram Used From This Article At Arizona State University